um-grex/grex-docs/content/english/running-jobs/interactive-jobs.md

 To request an interactive job, the **salloc** command should be used.
 These jobs are not limited to a single node jobs; any nodes/tasks/gpus layout can be requested by salloc in the same way as for sbatch directives.
 However, to minimize queuing time, usually a minimal set of required resources should be used when submitting interactive jobs (less than 3 hours of wall time, less than 4 GB memory per core, ... etc).
 Because there is no batch file for interactive jobs, all the resource requests should be added as command line options of the **salloc** command.
 The same logic of __-\-nodes=__,  __-\-ntasks-per-node=__ , __-\-mem=__ and __-\-cpus-per-task=__ resources as per batch jobs applies here as well.

-For a threaded SMP code asking for half a node for two hours:
+For a threaded SMP code asking for 6 cores for two hours:

 {{< highlight bash >}}
 salloc --nodes=1 --ntasks=1 --cpus-per-task=6 --mem=12000M --partition=skylake --time=0-2:00:00